Web accessibility is about removing barriers to information and services for all site users,

 and we use a service that monitors our website and identifies any accessibility issues.

-We want to make sure everyone in the Wakefield district has equal access to the services we provide, and that you can contact us or use our
+We want to make sure everyone has equal access to the services and information we provide, and that you can use our

-services in the way that best suits your needs..
+services in a way that suits your needs.

 You may need Adobe Acrobat Reader® to read some of the documents on this site.